Rocky Steps: Rocky statue

-After filming was complete, a debate arose between the Philadelphia Museum of Art and Philadelphia's Art Commission over whether the statue met the definition of art.
-City officials argued that the Rocky statue was not "art" but a "movie prop", and eventually moved it to the front of the Philadelphia Spectrum, which was then the indoor arena for the Philadelphia 76ers and Philadelphia Flyers.
+After the filming of Rocky III was complete, a debate arose between the Philadelphia Museum of Art and Philadelphia's Art Commission over whether the statue installed at the Museum met the definition of art.
+City officials argued that the Rocky statue was not "art" but a "movie prop", and after a few months moved it to the front of the Philadelphia Spectrum, which was then the indoor arena for the Philadelphia 76ers and Philadelphia Flyers.
 It was later returned to the Philadelphia Museum of Art for the filming of Rocky V, then brought back to the Spectrum.
-The statue was replaced with a bronze inlay of Converse sneaker footprints with the name "Rocky" above them.
+It was also temporarily reinstalled at the Museum for the production of the films Mannequin and Philadelphia.
+At the Museum the statue was replaced with a bronze inlay of Converse sneaker footprints with the name "Rocky" above them.
+In 2002 the statue was put into storage.
 The statue's removal was the subject of a joke in Rocky Balboa.

 On September 8, 2006, the Rocky statue was returned to the Art Museum and placed on a pedestal in a grassy area near the foot of the steps to the right of the Museum.
 The unveiling ceremony included live music, the debut of the first full trailer for Rocky Balboa, and a free showing of the first Rocky movie.
 At the ceremony, Philadelphia Mayor John Street said that the steps were one of Philly's biggest tourist attractions, and that Stallone, a native New Yorker, had become "the city's favorite adopted son".

+In December 2024, the second Rocky statue owned by Stallone was loaned to the city and installed at the top of the steps for the inaugural Rockyfest celebration.
+In March 2026, the original statue at the foot of the steps was moved inside the Museum for a Rocky exhibition; after the exhibit finished in August it was returned permanently to the top of the steps, replacing Stallone's statue.
+A statue of Joe Frazier was put in its former spot near the foot of the steps.